 Electron Configuration of Gadolinium

 The electron configuration of f-block chemical elements like gadolinium [Pd] 4f7 5s2 5p6 5d1 6s2.
 Gadolinium contains seven electrons with a parallel spin in the seven f-orbitals with the maximum stability of the f orbital.
-Here the half-filled energy level stabilizes by exchange energy in 4f orbital of the gadolinium atom.
+Here the half-filled energy level stabilizes by exchange energy in the 4f orbital of the gadolinium atom.

 Electron Configuration of Lutetium

-Lutetium also has valence orbital electronic configuration, f14 d1, where the last electrons have added the capacity of the f-shell.
+Lutetium also has a valence orbital electronic configuration, f14 d1, where the last electrons have added the capacity of the f-shell.
 Therefore, the electronic configuration f-block chemical chemical elements like Lutetium, [Pd] 4f14 5s2 5p6 5d1 6s2.

 Praseodymium Electronic Configuration

 Praseodymium in f-block possesses electronic configuration 4f3 6s2 instead of the expected one 4f2 5d1 6s2.
 This can be explained by (n + l) rules, the orbital which has a higher value of (n + l) is the higher energy orbitals.
 For 4f orbital, (n + l) = 4+3 = 7 but for 5d orbital, (n + l) = 5+7 =7.

 For 4f and 5d-orbital, the sum of principal and azimuthal quantum numbers are the same.
 In this case, the highest number of principal quantum numbers is the higher energy quantum systems of an atom.
 Therefore, 5d-orbital is a higher energy quantum shell.
 Again electrons are fed into orbitals in order of increasing energy until all the electrons have been accommodated.
 Hence the electron filling process for f block element praseodymium f-electron filling first and possess electronic configuration 4f3 6s2.